 Difference Between C Corp vs S Corp

-Forming a company structure and getting it registered is in itself is a difficult task to be dealt with.
+The following article provides an outline for C Corp vs S Corp.
+Forming a company structure and getting it registered in itself is a difficult task to be dealt with.
 When an individual starts a business, he should get it registered with the concerned authorities under a corporate structure or an LLC structure.
 When registering for a company, the founders should also consider whether to get a company registered as a C corporation or an S corporation for income tax purposes which sometimes becomes critical.
-In this C Corp vs S Corp article, we will understand the key differences between C Corp vs S Corp.

 Head to Head Comparison Between C Corp vs S Corp (Infographics)